marshrossney/percolation/README.md

 Things I'm planning to do...

-* More types of lattices and graphs to use in place of the square lattice.
+* More types of lattices and networks to use in place of the square lattice.
 * More tools to analyse percolation transition.
 * More options that make it more intuitive to relate the model to a pandemic.